Low GI Lifestyle

 I almost gave up.
 But then, I started treating it like a project.
 I’m an HR manager; I live for spreadsheets and process improvement.
 I started researching the best ways to prep it.
 Pro tip: if you’re buying the frozen bags from Costco or Trader Joe’s, do not follow the microwave instructions.
 They are a lie.
 The microwave is the enemy of texture.

 During this first month, I also started looking for tools to help stabilize my energy because the transition to low-GI left me feeling pretty sluggish.
 I started using Sugar Defender in the mornings.
 It’s a liquid supplement with 24 plant-based ingredients, and I usually just drop it into my morning tea.
 It has a bit of an earthy taste, but it felt like a safety net while I was failing at my cooking experiments.
-I’m not saying it’s a magic pill—I’m zero-percent a doctor—but for me, it felt like it helped keep things steady while I figured out my macros.
+I’m not saying it’s a magic pill—again, not a doctor—but for me, it felt like it helped manage sugar cravings while I was figuring out my macros.

 Month 2: Finding the Rhythm

-By mid-February, I had mastered the technique.
+By mid-March, I had mastered the technique.
 The secret?
 Roasting or air-frying.
-If you spread that 'rice' out on a baking sheet with a little olive oil and salt and roast it at 400 degrees for 15 minutes, it actually gets a bit of a bite to it.
+If you spread that 'rice' out on a baking sheet with a little olive oil and salt and roast it at 400 degrees for about fifteen minutes, it actually gets a bit of a bite to it.
 It’s not rice—let’s be honest, nothing is rice except rice—but it’s a satisfying substitute that carries flavor beautifully.
+I even started experimenting with how to use apple cider vinegar in my dressings to help keep my post-meal numbers even lower.

 I also realized that I couldn't just swap the rice and expect to be happy.
 I had to change the whole plate.
 I started making 'bowls'—heavy on the roasted cauliflower, topped with lean protein and lots of healthy fats like avocado.
 This was a huge shift from my old 'mountain of rice with a side of meat' approach.
-I even started carrying a little Stained Cheat Sheet in my purse for when I had to grab lunch near the office in Bellevue.
+I even started carrying a little cheat sheet in my purse for when I had to grab lunch near the office in Bellevue.

 Month 3: The Reality Check